-College of Liberal Arts & Social Sciences > Academics > Art, Media, and Design > Faculty > guillermo-vasquez-de-velasco
+College of Liberal Arts & Social Sciences > Academics > The Art School > Faculty > guillermo-vasquez-de-velasco

-Guillermo Vásquez de Velasco is Dean and Professor of Art, Media, and Design in the College of Liberal Arts and Social Sciences.
+Guillermo Vásquez de Velasco is Dean and Professor of The Art School in the College of Liberal Arts and Social Sciences.
 He previously served as Vice Provost and Dean of the College of Architecture and Planning at Ball State University, and as Executive Associate Dean of the College of Architecture at Texas A&M University.

 Prior to his tenure at DePaul, Ball State, and Texas A&M, Professor Vásquez de Velasco held teaching and/or research positions at Delft University of Technology in the Netherlands and the Sagrado Corazón University in Lima, Peru.
 He earned his bachelor’s degree in architecture and urban planning in 1979 from Ricardo Palma University in Lima, Peru; his master’s degree in architecture in 1982 from the University of Toronto in Canada; and his doctoral degree in architecture from Delft University of Technology in The Netherlands in 1991.